 What is a Default?

 A default is what happens when you fail to make the repayments on a debt.
-In the event of multiple missed payments, a lender will probably decide at some point to close your account and write the debt off of their books, resulting in a default being added to your credit file.
+In the event of multiple missed payments, a lender will probably decide at some point to close your account, resulting in a default being added to your credit file.
 After a default is added to your account, whomever you owe (bank etc.) may move to seize assets to cover your debt.
 A default can happen regardless of how much money is owed.
 Whether you owe £10 or £10,000, if you fail to pay a bill it can result in a default.
 It’s important to note that missing payments for one month will not likely result in a default.
 Most companies will send an account into default after three to six months of missed repayments but this varies depending on the contract terms.

 A default can occur on any type of debt including: